SoftSysGhidra/main/SoftSysGhidra/exercise1.md

 can also consult *Think Reverse Engineering*.

 ## Mysterious Memory Problems
-The goal of this exercise is to explore how Ghidra recognizes data in the heap and the stack.
+The goal of this exercise is to explore how Ghidra recognizes data in memory.

-### TODO write
+1) Run `gcc mysterious_memory_problems.c -o mysterious_memory_problems` to get
+the executable file.
+I highly recommend looking at the source code (mysterious_memory_problems.c) for this exercise as well, in a text editor such as VSCode or Atom.

+2) Open Ghidra, and using either a new project or an existing project, go to 'File' and 'Import File' to upload the executable file (should be named `mysterious_memory_problems`).

+3) Looking briefly at `main()` and `stack()`, what are some of the differences you see between what Ghidra created and the actual source code?

+4) When we reallocate more memory to `*str` using `realloc()`, what happens?
+How does this relate to the way Ghidra interpreted what pointers were being used?

+5) In 2-3 sentences, explain what happens when Ghidra processes data on the stack.
+Why did we end up losing some information about our local variable in `stack()`?

+6) (Optional) Ghidra noticed that a variable assigned in globals exists, but where did Ghidra define it?
+Hint: You can hover over the variable to see where in the assembly instructions it was defined.

 ## CrackMe
 Now that we've learned more about the limitations of Ghidra, we can use Ghidra